osgee/c9ssh/README.md

 sign in with your nat account
-push CTRL + a d to set the service run in the background
+push CTRL + a d to set the service run in the background if you have sign in succeed, mono will remeber the account, use command in below instead

+    $ mono nat123linux.sh service

+you can aslo add a script into /etc/init.d, so that nat123 service can run as startup

 ### step5:
 sign in nat123 website <a href="www.nat123.net">nat123</a>